Leonardo (Aermacchi) M346 Master

 The student and instructor sit behind each other, under a canopy that opens as a single piece, sideways.
 The nose is pointed.
 The air intakes are just behind the canopy, below wing leading edge extensions.
 They are rectangular of shape when seen from the front, and at a slight angle compared to the air flow when look at from the side (like on the T-4).

 The air flow channels are directly attached to the wings, without space in between.
 The exhausts are placed below the tall vertical stabiliser with a hooked transition.
 They are without externally visible pipes.
 The horizontal stabilisers have a slight anhedral.
 At the base of the vertical stabiliser is a small air inlet.
 Finally, the landing gear has all single wheels, with the nose gear retracting rearward.
+The nose gear has long doors.

 Like on the Kawasaki T-4 the air intakes are rectangular and at a slight angle with regard to the air flow.
 Note the typical fin at the junction of the wing leading edge extension and wings themselves.